High Tide on Main Street

 The coast line has been basically in the same place for all of human civilization and now that’s changing in very unpredictable and unsettling ways.
 Oceans will rise faster than the past but no one can say how fast that will happen or what’s the best strategy for protecting trillions of dollars in waterfront real estate.

-Kiran Jane, Chief Operating Officer and General Counsel, Neighborly
+Kiran Jain, Chief Operating Officer and General Counsel, Neighborly

 John Englander, Author, High Tide on Main Street